junguler/_svg-css-animations/README.md

 filter: invert(100%);}
 }
 ```
-you can also use `from` and `to` instead of `0%` and `100%` if you only need 2 points for your animation but using the percentegas is easier and gives you more control, because these are stylings we apply to these svg files they should also be inside the style tags as your other css
+you can also use `from` and `to` instead of `0%` and `100%` if you only need 2 points for your animation but using the percentages is easier and gives you more control, because these are stylings we apply to these svg files they should also be inside the style tags as your other css

 so we made our first animation but why did it not do anything? because you haven't applied it to your path tag yet so lets do that now
 ```